Former MGM Resorts Employee Sues for Religious Discrimination in Vaccine Mandate Case

 Many lawsuits against COVID-19 mandates have been brought by individual plaintiffs with claims of religious discrimination/accommodation.
 There are over 1,000 active cases against employers in reference to the mandate.

 The results of cases have varied widely, some being tossed out of court with prejudice.
 But a class of healthcare workers in Evanston, Illinois successfully settled with the NorthShore University Health System in August for over $10 million for claims that their employer did not allow religious exemptions or accommodations for the company’s vaccine mandate.

 Employees in the public and private sector have taken issue with COVID-19 vaccine mandates.
 While companies including MGM Resorts have lifted their vaccine requirements, pending litigation may influence the future of decision-making in corporate health and safety.

 Have you been the victim of workplace discrimination and/or retaliation?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.